 Take for example the Mark of the Beast, the Plagues and the Time of Trouble, these are events affecting the living in our time–the end of the world–under the period designated as the sixth and seventh seals, respectively.
 Let’s now look on the seven distinct messages of salvation sent from the Eternal to a lost and dying world:

-- The Message to and by Adam Gen. 3:16-Enmity between the woman’s seed and the serpent’s seed, and the promise of the deliverer to come.
+- The Message to and by Adam Gen. 3:16-Enmity between the woman’s seed and the serpent’s seed, and the promise of the true Seed–the Deliverer to come.

 - The Message of Noah, Gen. 6-7, come into the ark and be thou saved–the Patriarchs and the Prophets.